DannyRH27/Tap-Beat/README.md

   text.justification = 'center';
   text.fillColor = 'white';
   text.fontSize = '4vw';
-  text.content = 'Press some keys on your keyboard to get Funky!';
+  text.content = 'Press some keys on your keyboard to make some beats!';

   var keyData = {
         q: {